 Achieve your goals at school by setting yourself up for success!
 This help for adult learners and mature students includes tips on improving study skills.

 Read The Mature Student’s Study Guide by Catherine Dawson.
 If you’re going back to school after a few years — or a few decades — in the workforce or at home raising kids, you may feel a little nervous about going back to college as a mature student…but sometimes all it takes is a few weeks to adjust.

 If you’re a mature college student, chances are you won’t be there to drink – but you may be surrounded by students who are.
 Ah, the good old college life.
 These tips for mature college students will help you navigate your academic world, whether you’re in a big university, small local college, or a high school upgrading program.

-Help for Adult Learners and Mature College Students – Plus Study Tips
+Study Tips for Adult Learners and Mature College Students

 1. Connect with other adult learners.
 As a mature college student, you may feel lost in a sea of fresh young faces.
 The best way to achieve your academic goals is to find people you connect with.
 Join the student associations, clubs, or study groups that most interest you; chances are you’ll connect with other adult learners who are interested in the same things.

 For more tips, read How to be a Successful College Student.

 2. Don’t compare yourself to other students.
 Accept that you’re an adult learner — which means you have valuable experience, and you probably have a healthier and wiser attitude about life!
 Don’t compare your appearance, support system, or sense of fashion to the students around you.
 You’ll come up short in some ways and strong in others…but it’s pointless to compare yourself to others – and comparing yourself doesn’t help you earn better grades as a mature college student.